jnors/SiteSurveyTool/MULTI_USER.md

    - Add before calling `signOut(...)`:
      - `await db.delete()` (and close DB instances, if needed)
      - Clear any SW caches you own (optional, if you cache user data)
-     - Existing code already clears the cached session key `sst:last-session`
+     - Existing code already clears the cached session key `FieldPins:last-session`

 2) QA acceptance
    - Given User A creates offline pins/photos, when A signs out, then local data is removed and not visible to User B after B signs in.